MarcusHSmith/marcusmth/content/cheatsheet/ios-development-favorites.md

 `Editor > Authors` Git blame within XCode

 `⌥ + ⌘ + ⇧ + F` Find and Replace entire workspace

+To iterate over an enum type ensure it is `CaseIterable`

 If I found a read useful, I should maintain a link to it.